iwein/temp/README.md

 For production dependencies should be installed with `npm install`.
 Build process is executed with `grunt build`

+#### Unbuild

+To return to development mode after build two commands are required:

+* `grunt clean`
+* `git checkout public`

+If you know a simpler way to do this please let me know.

 #### Tests

 To run the test `npm install` is required.
 Grunt tasks are: